sinfulz/JustEvadeBro/README.md

 6. If lucky, you may get a shell.

 # Getting go binaries past Defender!

+Binaries written in go can easily obfuscated to bypass Defender.

 Inspiration: https://twitter.com/snovvcrash/status/1540395267064741890?lang=en

 I ran the below commands on Windows, (using git & golang) however, the above Tweet shows that its definitely possible in Kali.